MedVisAiLab/mvailweb/content/english/_index.md

   - title: "Why MVAIT"
     image: "/images/service-3.png"
-    content: "MVAIT aims to transform healthcare in the region and globally, introducing affordable and wholistic medical technologies to the society."
+    content: "MVAIT aims to transform healthcare in the region and globally, introducing affordable and holistic medical technologies to the society."

     bulletpoints: